xxao/linque/README.md

 ```

 ### .take_while(condition)
 Produces new sequence by selecting items from current sequence as long as specified condition is true.
-This call
+This
-does not evaluate current sequence.
-This functionality is also available as a *linque.take_while(sequence, condition)*
+functionality is also available as a *linque.take_while(sequence, condition)* utility function.
-utility function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)